Structure and function of urinary system in the human body

 The two ureters are the two narrow tubes that connect the two kidneys with the urinary bladder.
 They transfer the excretory materials ( the urine ) from the two kidneys to the urinary bladder.

-The urinary bladder is a balloon-like sac that receives the urine from the two ureters, It stores the urine temporary until it is released outside the body through the urethra.
+The urinary bladder is a balloon-like sac that receives the urine from the two ureters, It stores the urine temporarily until it is released outside the body through the urethra.

-The urethra is a tube which extends from the urinary bladder and opens outside the body, and it allows the urine to pass outside the body.
+The urethra is a tube that extends from the urinary bladder and opens outside the body, and it allows urine to pass outside the body.

-There is an artery which carries the blood rich in oxygen, but containing the waste materials to the two kidneys.
+There is an artery that carries the blood rich in oxygen but contains the waste materials to the two kidneys.

 You can download Science online application on google play from this link: Science online Apps on Google Play